We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Inclusions

 • 6 breakfasts, 5 dinners - Continental breakfasts are served and usually consist of breads, jams, cheese, occasionally eggs and meats, coffee, tea and juices.
-Dinner will consist of 2 to 3 courses which include regional specialties
+Dinner will consist of 2 to 3 courses which include regional specialties.

 • 6 nights accommodation is included: 5 nights on a twin share basis in a combination of small family run hotels, B&Bs and gites/guesthouses, some nights with private facilities and some with share facilities, and 1 night in a gite-hostel in a small dormitory with shared facilities.
 Required to bring a sleep sheet.
-Single rooms are available on two nights only (days 1 & 6), other nights are in small multishare dormitories (a supplement applies for single travellers).
+Single rooms are available on three nights only (days 1,4 & 6), other nights are in small multishare dormitories (a supplement applies for single travellers).

 • Digital information pack including GPX tracks

-• Any excess luggage should be stored at your pre-tour hotel, or we can arrange for its transfer from Perpignan to Foix - supplement applies (note you will not have access to this luggage during the trip).
+• Luggage transfer - limited to one bag weighing a maximum of 20kg per person.
+Any excess luggage should be stored at your pre-tour hotel, or we can arrange for its transfer from Perpignan to Foix - supplement applies (note you will not have access to this luggage during the trip).

 • All internal transfers described in the program